mpainenz/Interview/README.md

 * A service such as Sentry could be used to capture Exception reports, and usage analytics
 * Documentation of Swagger API endpoints
 * Add versioning to Models
-* Flesh out unit testing to include more specific tests against known test data
+* Flesh out unit testing to include more specific test cases against known test data (mimick test `YesWeCan` project)

 TODO - Swagger hosted via pages